princeton-sns/specreds/p1setup.md

 - checkout the Ceph repository, install dependencies, and configure the build
 - extract the provided disk image that contains a postgres docker image

+After the prepare script completes, please log out from your shell and log back in for some changes to take effect.

 This prepare script does not build Ceph for you.
 To do so, after the prepare script completes, you need to run:

 	cd /mnt/specreds/ceph/build